tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/switzerland.rst

 applied in Switzerland.
 The normal 8.0% rate will switch to 7.7% and the specific rate for the hotel sector will switch from 3.8% to 3.7%.

-How to update your taxes in Odoo Enterprise (Odoo Online or On-premise)?
+How to update your taxes in CoquiAPPs Enterprise (CoquiAPPs Online or On-premise)?
 ------------------------------------------------------------------------

 If you have the V11.1 version, all the work is already been done, you